lynnlangit/Spark-Scala-EKS/AWS-Setup-Guide-Spark-EKS.md

 You can run more spark jobs as you like, when you are finished you can clean up the resources by following these steps:

-1. Empty the `variant-spark-k-storage` bucket.
+1. Empty the `sagemaker-spark-scala-storage` bucket.
 Terraform will not delete a bucket with unmanaged objects in it.

     1. Select the bucket's row in the S3 web interface.
     1. Click `Empty bucket`